 If your business is running low on prospects, it may be time to look into buying mortgage leads.
-Even in this competitive market, you can jump start your lead generation with exclusive leads, shared leads, or aged mortgage leads.
-Still, deciding what kind of leads and what lead company to go with can be difficult.
+Even in this competitive market, you can jump-start your lead generation with exclusive leads, shared leads, or aged mortgage leads.
+Still, deciding what kind of leads to go with can be difficult.

 Here are five factors to consider before you buy.